PriyanshaNayak/Open-TodoList/README.md

 # Open-TodoList
-A basic Todo list made with Bootstrap CSS and JavaScript to brush up Array methods in JavaScript.
+This repository is a basic To-Do list made with Bootstrap CSS and JavaScript to brush up array methods in JavaScript.